-E.3.1 Under sections 22A to 22C of the Police Act 1996 as inserted by section 89 of the Police Reform and Social Responsibility Act 2011, Chief Constables and PECCs have the legal power and duty to enter into collaboration agreements to improve the efficiency or effectiveness of one or more police force or PECCs.
+E.3.1 Under sections 22A to 22C of the Police Act 1996 as inserted by section 89 of the Police Reform and Social Responsibility Act 2011, Chief Constables and PCCs have the legal power and duty to enter into collaboration agreements to improve the efficiency or effectiveness of one or more police force or PCC.
 Any collaboration which relates to the functions of a police force must first be agreed with the Chief Constable of the force concerned.

-Commented [PB426]: Amended as not all PCCs also have responsibility for F&R currently

-E.3.2 Notwithstanding the above Chief Constables and PECCs can enter into collaboration agreements set out under other statutory provisions.

-E.3.3 The PECCs shall jointly hold their Chief Constables to account for any collaboration in which their forces Heare involved.

-E.3.4 Any such proposal must be discussed with the TreasurerHead of Finance and the FforceChief Constable's CFO in the first instance.
+- E.3.2 Notwithstanding the above Chief Constables and PCCs can enter into collaboration agreements set out under other statutory provisions. - E.3.3 The PCCs shall jointly hold their Chief Constables to account for any collaboration in which their forces are involved. - E.3.4 Any such proposal must be discussed with the Chief Finance Officers in the first instance.